How to Deal With Language Barriers While Traveling to S.E. Asia by Erica Sunarjo

 Know the Basics

 Get to know a few basic words before arriving.
 Knowing words like ‘hi,’ ‘hello’ and ‘thank you’ will help you greatly in a foreign country.
 Practice pronouncing essential words and seek the help of apps that translate languages or even Google translate.
 You might also check whether you have any relatives, friends, or acquaintances who are (or have been) in the Asian country you are traveling to.
 They’ll be a great source of local knowledge.
+Check our travel basics guide for other tips.

 A Multi-Language Map Can Be Helpful